Empowering change: Celebrating women driving innovation in regulated industries

 Gilbert's expertise and leadership led to her appointment as a Dame Commander of the Order of the British Empire (DBE) for her contributions to science and public health.
 In recognition of her influence, Gilbert received a unique honor with a Barbie doll fashioned in her likeness by Mattel in 2021.
 This doll was part of a special ‘Role Models’ series that celebrates women working in STEM fields.

 Currently, Gilbert holds the position of Said Professor of Vaccinology in the Nuffield Department of Medicine at the University of Oxford.
+In January 2025, she was appointed Deputy Head of Department of the Nuffield Department of Medicine for a five-year term.

 Dr N. Kalaiselvi